Trivial Concurrency Examples

-Here are three multithreaded programs implemented in several different languages.
+Here are two concurrent programs implemented in several different languages.

 The Plan

-We'll look at three different simple programs; each implemented five different ways:
+We'll look at two different simple programs; each implemented eight different ways:

 The first program runs three threads in parallel: